juvalen/mb-checker/README.md

 * Joefrey who put me up to play in the open source arena

-* Mario & Iñaqui who are back to programming
+* Mario & Iñaki who are back to programming

 * Antonio's hosting